Paolino01/PoliTO_Timetable_Allocator/README.md

 ## Timetable_Allocator
 Once all the data needed is retrieved by the Excel_to_DB_Converted and inserted in the Database, we can use the Timetable_Allocator project to generate a Timetable.
 This script models the timetable allocation problem as an Integer Linear Programming problem and uses the software CPLEX (developed by IBM) to solve it.

-First of all, the script initializes the Teachings and Teachers classes, retrieving those information from the Database.

-Then, by using the function get_slots_per_week(), we ask the user if they want to enable lecture allocation on Saturday and, if so, we ask them how many Slots they want to allocate on Saturday.
+First of all, by using the function get_slots_per_week(), we ask the user if they want to enable lecture allocation on Saturday and, if so, we ask them how many Slots they want to allocate on Saturday.
 The function returns the number of Slots in a Week, which can vary between 35 (5 Days per Week, 7 Slots per Day) and 42 (6 Days per Week, Saturday allocation enabled, 7 Slots per Day).

 Then, via the function get_previous_solution, we ask the user if they want use an existing solution (which is saved in the DB in the table PreviousSolution) as a base to start from when generating the timetable.
 If so, we retrieve the previous solution from the DB and add it to the model.

+Consequently, the script initializes the Teachings and Teachers classes, retrieving those information from the Database.

 After doing so we generate the timetable.
 We use an incremental approach: since generating the timetable with all the Degree Courses together would require too much time and computational power (at least two weeks with a machine with 64 threads and 100GB of RAM), we generate many timetables with a smaller set of Degree Courses each.
-This reduces the computational time to 4 hours and 40 minutes and also allows us to change the parameters for each subset of Degree Course.
+This reduces the computational time to 13 hours and also allows us to change the parameters for each subset of Degree Course.
 After generating a timetable, we save it in the DB and load it in the solver at the next iteration, so that the new courses are added to the ones that have already been generated.
 The generation order is:
 - Master's Degree of INGEGNERIA INFORMATICA (COMPUTER ENGINEERING);
 - ICT FOR SMART SOCIETIES (ICT PER LA SOCIETA' DEL FUTURO), DATA SCIENCE AND ENGINEERING, ELECTRONIC AND COMMUNICATIONS ENGINEERING (INGEGNERIA ELETTRONICA E DELLE COMUNICAZIONI), COMMUNICATIONS AND COMPUTER NETWORKS ENGINEERING (INGEGNERIA TELEMATICA E DELLE COMUNICAZIONI), NANOTECHNOLOGIES FOR ICTs (NANOTECNOLOGIE PER LE ICT), INGEGNERIA DEL CINEMA E DEI MEZZI DI COMUNICAZIONE,INGEGNERIA FISICA, PHYSICS OF COMPLEX SYSTEMS (FISICA DEI SISTEMI COMPLESSI), COMMUNICATIONS ENGINEERING, QUANTUM ENGINEERING, AGRITECH ENGINEERING, CYBERSECURITY;